Our Approach

 What we do specifically:

-In Brazil, the protection of water bodies and land areas has been legally regulated since 1934 with the so-called "Código Florestal" (Forest Code).
+Reforestation of permanent protected areas: In Brazil, the protection of water bodies and land areas are legally regulated with the so-called "Código Florestal" (Forest Code).
 Every person who owns land is therefore obliged to protect or rebuild a minimum amount of area.
 Together with local partner organizations and Tchibo representative Cassio Franco Moreira, we establish learning communities with the aim of supporting farmers in improving environmental protection.
-In a first step, we organize workshops with farmers where they receive information and learn the basics on a theoretical basis.
-Immediately afterwards, we go to the farms to put the learning directly into practice: how are former water sources identified based on features such as reeds or wetlands?
-How are these areas measured, prepared, and reforested with plants that correspond to the original vegetation?
+We organize workshops with farmers where they receive information and learn the basics on a theoretical basis.
+We also go to the farms to put the learning directly into practice: How are these areas measured, prepared, and reforested with plants that correspond to the original vegetation?
 Together with trainers and equipped with the corresponding seedlings, the young trees are planted - the first steps in the protection and development of the natural water body, and the basis for more biodiversity.

-In the Paisagens Sustentáveis project, we work with two cooperatives, Coomap and Coopfam, whose coffee is partly certified with the organic seal and Fairtrade.
-But to represent the entire coffee sector, the suppliers Exp.
-Guaxupé and Olam Food Ingredients (OFI) are also involved, two coffee exporters that represent our more conventional supply chains.
-This constellation allows farmers to learn from and with each other, to scale the approaches also for conventional farmers, and to create dynamics that motivate everyone for the topic of sustainability and create incentives.
+Together for a better coffee economy: In the Paisagens Sustentáveis project, we work with different partner profiles, including two cooperatives, Coomap and Coopfam, and two exporters, Exportadora Guaxupé and Olam Food Ingredients (OFI).
+This constellation allows farmers to learn from and with each other, to scale the approaches, and to create dynamics that motivate everyone for the topic of sustainability.

 Project partner: Coffee Care